minghz/affnist_benchmark/README.md

 `lenet/` - LeNet-5 model with a few modifications

-`lenet2/` - Variation on `lenet/` (using Supervisor instead of MonitoredTrainingSession)

-`lenet3/` - Variation on `lenet/` (regress to take 28x28 size mnist inputs)

-`Dockerfile run.sh` - Used to create Docker images and run on NVIDIA CUDA GPU
+`Dockerfile.gpu run_gpu.sh` - Used to create Docker images and run on NVIDIA CUDA GPU

+`Dockerfile.cpu run_cpu.sh` - Used to create Docker images and run on CPU

 # Benchmarks #
 1. We want to find the rate of learning from both networks.
 How fast do they learn to an acceptable accuracy?